MayaKimhi/MedCoach-LLM/README.md

 ---

-## Authors
-- Mai Wertheim
-- Maya Kimhi
+#### Created by Maya Kimhi & Mai Werthaim as part of the “Introduction to Natural Language Processing” course

 ---